meenapriyas9043-lab/AD-ResNet18-GCN/README.md

 ├── README.md                 # this file
 ├── config.yaml                # single source of truth for every hyperparameter ├── requirements.txt
-├── CODE_AVAILABILITY.md       # how to get a Zenodo DOI once code stabilizes (editor requirement) ├── .gitignore
+├── .gitignore
 ├── src/                       # all code — see per-file docstrings for reviewer-comment mapping │   ├── utils.py                    # config loading, seeding, device